oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 * `compartment_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment containing the Autonomous Container Database.
 * `database_software_image_id` - (Optional) The Autonomous Database Software Image [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `db_name` - (Optional) The Database name for the Autonomous Container Database.
 The name must be unique within the Cloud Autonomous VM Cluster, starting with an alphabetic character, followed by 1 to 7 alphanumeric characters.
-* `db_split_threshold` - (Optional) The value above which an Autonomous Database will be split across multiple nodes.
-This value defaults to 16 when the "CPU per VM" value on the Autonomous VM Cluster is greater than 16.
-Otherwise, it defaults to the "CPU per VM" value.
+* `db_split_threshold` - (Optional) The CPU value beyond which an Autonomous Database will be opened across multiple nodes.
+The default value of this attribute is 16 for OCPUs and 64 for ECPUs.
 * `db_unique_name` - (Optional) **Deprecated.** The `DB_UNIQUE_NAME` value is set by Oracle Cloud Infrastructure.
 Do not specify a value for this parameter.
 Specifying a value for this field will cause Terraform operations to fail.
 * `db_version` - (Optional) The base version for the Autonomous Container Database.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - (Required) (Updatable) The display name for the Autonomous Container Database.
-* `distribution_affinity` - (Optional) This option determines whether to open an Autonomous Database across the maximum number of nodes or the least number of nodes.
-The default will be for the minimum number of VMs.
+* `distribution_affinity` - (Optional) Determines whether an Autonomous Database must be opened across a minimum or maximum of nodes.
+By default, Minimum nodes is selected.
 * `fast_start_fail_over_lag_limit_in_seconds` - (Optional) The lag time for my preference based on data loss tolerance in seconds.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `is_dst_file_update_enabled` - (Optional) (Updatable) Indicates if an automatic DST Time Zone file update is enabled for the Autonomous Container Database.
 If enabled along with Release Update, patching will be done in a Non-Rolling manner.